ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 If you don't already know, the selling point of this movie is that Nicolas Cage is a terrorist and John Travolta is an FBI agent and for convoluted reasons they _swap faces_.
-I was expecting it to be pretty bad but in a fun way, and was pleasantly surprised that it was actually pretty solid.
+I was expecting it to be kind of bad but in a fun way, and was pleasantly surprised that it was actually pretty solid.
 I'll admit that it's not on this list for being a better movie than the rest, but I really wanted to talk about it.
 It's amazing how much actually happens in the movie;